aakashveera/bosch-production-line-performance/README.md

 The dataset is one of the largest datasets on kaggle in terms of features and hence it is processed and used in form of chunks

-Matthews correlation coefficient(mcc) is used as the evaluation metric and the mcc obtained using the above notebook is <b>0.36365</b> on private leaderboard and
+Matthews correlation coefficient(mcc) is used as the evaluation metric and the MCC obtained using the xgboost is <b>0.36365</b> on private leaderboard and
 <b>0.35107</b> on public leaderboard

+MCC obtained using the RandomForest is <b>0.41963</b> on private leaderboard and
+<b>0.41165</b> on public leaderboard

 ## Data Description